 fill materials: sand, gravel, asphalt, rock, concrete in a quantity less than 1/2 cubic meter.

 ceiling tiles proven to be manufactured after 1990 will be accepted at the transfer stations.
 All non-asbestos containing ceiling tile loads must be double-bagged.
-Asbestos-containing materials are not accepted at the stations, please refer to the Wastech information brochure about safe handling and disposal of asbestos and materials that contain asbestos.
+Asbestos-containing materials are not accepted at the stations, please refer to asbestos rules above about safe handling and disposal of asbestos and materials that contain asbestos.

 compressed gas cylinders: Only propane tanks are accepted and they must be set aside in the designated storage area.

 dusty materials: dust creates unacceptable working conditions for transfer station staff.
 These loads require special preparation and/or handling and prior permission and identification before arriving at the station.
 Dust generation must be minimized when moving the material.

 large quantities of metal strapping, cables, ropes, wires, hoses, fishnets, etc. must be securely bundled or less than 2 meters in length.

 fiberglass insulation: It must be double-bagged in plastic bags so there are no loose fiber, no exceptions.